-The book Rumi’s Daughter is masterpiece of Muriel Maufroy in which she has beautifully depicted a mystical story of a girl named Kimya who was born in a village in Anatolia.
-Both father and mother were worried about their youngest 7 year old daughter because she was totally different from other children of her age.
+The book Rumi’s Daughter is a masterpiece of Muriel Maufroy in which she has beautifully depicted a mystical story of a girl named Kimya who was born in a village in Anatolia.
+Both father and mother were worried about their youngest 7-year-old daughter because she was totally different from other children of her age.
 She used to love being alone.
 She found serenity in the mountains, in the springs, in the murmur of the trees in the wind, in the radiance of dawn.
 Sometimes, she was completely lost in her imaginary world.

 Everything goes well but suddenly life gets a twist with the arrival of a darvaish, Shams of Tabraiz, to whom Maulana Rumi became so much attached.
 Later on, kimya got married to Shams.
 It was very challenging for her to set herself in Sham’s lifestyle because he was spiritually absorbed in the love of God.
 She was sometimes overwhelmed by a feeling of joy and sometimes found herself in a pain that she thought would never end.